simeononsecurity/simeononsecurity.ch/content/articles/insider-threat-indicators-and-identifying-potential-risk/index.en.md

 5. **Endpoint Security Solutions**: These solutions monitor endpoints for unusual activities, such as **unauthorized software installations** or access to sensitive data.
 They provide an extra layer of defense against insider threats.

-By harnessing the synergy between human insights and technological capabilities, organizations can establish a robust insider threat detection strategy that effectively safeguards sensitive information and assets.
+By use the synergy between human insights and technological capabilities, organizations can establish a robust insider threat detection strategy that effectively safeguards sensitive information and assets.

 ## **Mitigating Insider Threats**